wangbingjie/blast/docs/developer_guide/dev_task_runner.rst

     def _prerequisites():
         return {'Host match': 'not processed', 'Cutout download': 'processed'}

-This ensures that your :code:`TaskRunner` will only run on transients in the blast database meeting the prerequisites.
+This ensures that your :code:`TaskRunner` will only run on transients in the Blast database meeting the prerequisites.

 .. note::